terminalparty/trend-following-spreadsheets/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering
+In the interest of fostering an open and welcoming environment, we as con